jim bellamy's parents circa 2005

 that doesn't enquire about a womb's dread cost!"

 the cheese-nutted feet of what I could've printed

-if only I had learned, if only I could've just
+I had learned, if only I could've just

 learned like you, if only I could've just

 I'm sorry - that must have sounded contagious

 indeed, I know that one wholesome word shan't

 'God is dead,' or that is, unless this pencil can brighten